What is the dark side of entrepreneurship?

 And it hit me hard.

-Salary cycle always was ahead of the payment cycle.
+Salary cycle always running ahead of the payment cycle and Unhappy Clients.
+Life Sucked!

 I was so ill-equipped to handle failures.
 (How do Entrepreneurs handle failures)